Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Areas most commonly affected by atopic dermatitis

-This disease manifests itself for the first time from 12 months. up to 3 years.
-The sex of the animal does not matter.
+This disease first appears at 12 months of age. up to 3 years.
+The gender of the animal does not matter.
 The main provoking factors include:

 • heredity;